jfrancos/crancos/README.md

 3. Installs react-icons

 4. Adds some CSS that
-   1. sets all divs to use `position: flex` by default
+   1. sets all divs to use `display: flex` by default

    2. creates a `grid-overlay` class for `div` superimposition  sans `relative`/`absolute`